Kansas Reflector Opinion guidelines

 We welcome opinions

 Through our opinion section, Kansas Reflector works to amplify voices of people whose lives are affected by public policies but who might typically be left out of public debate.
 We seek to increase Kansans’ awareness of how decisions made by elected representatives and other public servants affect our day-to-day lives.
 We hope to empower and inspire greater participation in democracy throughout Kansas.

 We welcome opinion pieces from writers who share our goal.
 We will not consider articles that have been published somewhere else, including on social media or a personal blog, and we do not publish anonymous commentaries.
+Likewise, we will not consider pieces that have been submitted to multiple outlets.
 We seek a diversity of views and welcome respectful debate.

 Submissions should be roughly 750 words long, and assertions of fact should be verifiable.
 We may edit for style, grammar, accuracy and length.
 All articles published at KansasReflector.com are freely available to other news media.

 - Column length should be about 750 words.